Silverfang-707/Stegenography-with-AES/README.md

 - **Encoding a Message:**
     ```python
     Enter if you want to Encrypt(E) or Decrypt(D): E
-    Enter the Image Path: path/to/image.png
+    Enter the Image Path(with Extension): path/to/image.png
     Enter your Message: Your secret message here
     Enter key: your_secret_key
     ```